mhtess/backfiring-words/README.md

-# Backfiring words ("It goes without saying.")
+# Backfiring words, or It goes without saying.

-## Wegner et al. 1991
+## Wegner et al. ()1991)

-"Tom is not a thief." as a headline.
+Headline: "Tom is not a thief."
 How bad is Tom?

-or
+also,
 "Is Tom a thief?"

 Three explanations: